ap0llo/fileinfodb/README.md

 ```

 This will add a property named "property1" with a value of test.
 By default,
-FileInfoDb will not overwrite the exisitng value if a property with the
+FileInfoDb will not overwrite the existing value if a property with the
 specified name already exists for the file and will display a warning instead.
 To replace the existing value, use the `--overwrite` switch.